Jasper Carrott: Literary work

 Carrott has written the humorous paperbacks A Little Zit on the Side (1979), and Sweet and Sour Labrador (1982).
 He also wrote a novel called Shop! or a Store is Born.

 Carrott's former manager, John Starkey, has written a book entitled Jasper and Me (1993; Etsiketsi Books), which included the line, "He once said, 'Ringo isn't the best drummer in the world.
-He isn't even the best drummer in the Beatles'".
-This quote was credited to John Lennon until Mark Lewisohn discovered, in 1983, that it was Carrott who said it.
+He isn't even the best drummer in the Beatles'."
+This quote was commonly credited to John Lennon until Mark Lewisohn identified, in 1983, that it was Carrott who said it.
+However, Lewisohn has since confirmed that the line originally came from a 1981 episode of the BBC Radio 4 comedy series Radio Active, written by Geoffrey Perkins.

 Business interests

 Carrott was part-owner of the production company Celador, makers of Who Wants To Be A Millionaire?
 In 2006, he and wife Hazel sold their shares for £10m when Dutch interactive television company 2waytraffic bought the group of companies behind Millionaire.

 Personal life

 Carrott married journalist Hazel Jackson in 1972.
 Their daughter is the actress Lucy Davis.

-He is a supporter, and was a director, of Birmingham City.
+He is a supporter, and was a director, of Birmingham City Football Club; a hospitality suite at their St Andrew's ground is named after him.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2003 New Year Honours "for charitable services".
 The University of Birmingham awarded him an honorary doctorate in 2004, following a similar award from Aston University in 1995.